Free Shipping on Orders $35+

 Abelmoschus esculentus

 Red Burgundy is an open-pollinated red or purple okra variety developed by Leon Robbins at Clemson University.
-Plants produce excellent yields of slender, deep red pods on stout plants with sturdy stems and healthy green leaves.
-Beautiful, tender pods are best harvested at 3 to 4 inches in length.
+Red Burgundy okra produces excellent yields of slender, deep red pods on stout plants with sturdy stems and healthy green leaves.
+Its colorful, tender pods are best harvested at 3 to 4 inches in length.
 An All-America Selections winner in 1988.
 Harvests begin approximately 60 days after sowing.
 Each packet contains a minimum of 50 seeds.

 Abelmoschus esculentus

 Red Burgundy is an open-pollinated red or purple okra variety developed by Leon Robbins at Clemson University.
-Plants produce excellent yields of slender, deep red pods on stout plants with sturdy stems and healthy green leaves.
-Beautiful, tender pods are best harvested at 3 to 4 inches in length.
+Red Burgundy okra produces excellent yields of slender, deep red pods on stout plants with sturdy stems and healthy green leaves.
+Its colorful, tender pods are best harvested at 3 to 4 inches in length.
 An All-America Selections winner in 1988.
 Harvests begin approximately 60 days after sowing.
 Each packet contains a minimum of 50 seeds.

 Boy holding slice of watermelon